Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Spectrograms

-The resulting images have dimensions of 256$\times$256 pixels.
+The resulting images have dimensions of 256$\times$256 pixels, where the frequencies and time are distributed linearly on their respective axis.
 Since we use three detectors, the images are coded with RGB colors where red, green, and blue correspond to the spectrograms of LIGO-Hanford, LIGO-Livingston, and Virgo detectors, respectively.
 In addition, the intensity of each color varies between 0 and 255, so that when injecting a very intense signal, the normalization makes the noise almost imperceptible.
-In the left panel of Figure~\ref{fig:spectrograms} an RGB image of only real background noise is shown, while the right panel displays an RGB image with an injected CCSN GW signal.
+In the left panel of Fig.~\ref{fig:spectrograms} a RGB image of only real background noise is shown, while the right panel displays a RGB image with an injected CCSN GW signal.
 In the latter, the signal stands out over the LIGO-Hanford and LIGO-Livingston noise.
 It shows two narrow stripes with a rapid variation in frequency, associated with the burst, and two subsequent features appearing shortly after, connected with the oscillations of the PNS.
-The noise is barely noticeable in the green and red channels due to the normalization while in the blue channel the intensity of the injections is much lower than the noise (hence, the normalization makes the noise stand out).
+The noise is barely noticeable in the green and red channels, due to the normalization, while in the blue channel, the intensity of the injections is much lower than the noise (hence, the normalization makes the noise stand out).
 Moreover, a delay can be observed between the detection of the two interferometers.

 A bank of $10^4$ images was generated, where half of them are only noise (labeled as ``background'') and the other half have CCSN GW signals injected into noise (labeled as ``signal'').
+This dataset was divided into two: a training set (85\%) and a validation set (15\%).
 In addition, the SNR of each signal was evaluated, serving as a filter to eliminate weak signals (SNR~<~5) that would otherwise only confuse our NN.
-Subsequently, and for a better understanding of our models, two other sets of images were generated for testing.
-One dataset consists of 1500 images arranged in groups differentiated by five SNR units, and the other dataset consists of 4000 images with distances ranging between 5~kpc and 40~kpc.
+We always consider the network SNR amplitude of the signals, which combines the individual SNR for each GW interferometer in the network, LIGO-Hanford, LIGO-Livingston, and Virgo, defined as